heseber/udemy-langgraph/reflexion-agent/README.md

 > [!WARNING]
 > This is an experimental project and the code may break with future updates to LangGraph and LangChain.
-> OpenAI's gpt-4o-mini fails to follow the instructions to add a references section at the end of the answer.
-> Anthropic's claude-3-5-sonnet-latest works as expected.

 Changes I made:
 - Updated the code to make it compatible with the latest LangGraph and LangChain versions.